Saratoga Race Course Frequently Asked Questions

 Can I bring my own food/drink into the track?

 When spectators are allowed at the track, you can bring all the food and drink you want!
-However, coolers (max size 12" x 18") are only permitted on the trackside and backyard picnic areas, and are not allowed anywhere in the building.
-There is a cooler size limit on the trackside apron and the Top of the Stretch: no larger than 12" x 18".
-Also, all glass containers are prohibited - plastic and cans are fine to bring in.
+However, coolers (max size 12" x 18") are only permitted on the trackside apron and at the Top of the Stretch.
+Larger coolers are also allowed in the backyard picnic area.
+ALL glass containers are prohibited - plastic and cans are fine to bring in.
 Coolers are checked on the way in to the track and you will be asked to throw any glass bottles or jars out.
 You can bring wine and beer, but NO GLASS means you may need to find another container for transport!
 The use of small propane gas grills and charcoal grills is prohibited.

 Where is the best place to go after the track gets out?